-You can freely edit purchase orders that are in Pending or Open status since the PO itself does not affect the accounting system.
-This includes changes to item quantities.
+Purchase orders in Pending or Open status do not affect the accounting system.
+This means you can freely edit them, including changes to item quantities.
 We recommend adding a Note () to each item you edit, documenting the reason for updates.
 In addition, basic details of all changes are captured in the record log.

 Closing Purchase Orders

 Instead of having team members manually close every PO using the Actions menu option, aACE can streamline your workflows by auto-closing POs.
 Your system administrator can customize the validations in Procurement preferences which are used to evaluate when a purchase order should be closed automatically.